Version: Unity 6.0 (6000.0)

 The Standalone Input Module dispatches events to UI Toolkit elements.

-When you activate the Input System package in your project, an Input System UI Input Module is added instead of the Standalone Input Module.
+If your project includes the Input System package and you set Active Input Handling to Input System Package (New) or Both, Unity adds an Input System UI Input Module instead of the Standalone Input Module.
 The Input System UI Input Module and its accompanying EventSystem ensure that the events from both UI Toolkit and uGUI elements are properly dispatched.

 A pointer event propagates through the panels until a panel responds to it.
 The first panel that uses an event to affect the focused element becomes the focused panel for the event system.
 This panel continues to receive keyboard events until another event causes a different panel to become the focused panel.